Partition of Armenia

 Mehmed II entering to Constantinople, by Italian painter Fausto Zonaro

-In the early 15th century Armenia was still divided into many small-scale principalities.
-However, after the conquest of Constantinople by Sultan Mehmed II in 1453, the country gradually lost all vestiges of political sovereignty.
-Armenia was incorporated into the Ottoman Empire.
+In the early 15th century, Armenia remained divided into numerous small principalities.
+However, after the conquest of Constantinople by Sultan Mehmed II in 1453, the country gradually lost all remaining vestiges of political sovereignty.
+Armenia was absorbed into the Ottoman Empire.

-The systematic invasions and ravages caused decline of the major Armenian cities.
-The Nakharar system was definitely destroyed.
-The Armenian Church also remained in disorder until the Holy See was transferred from the former Cilician capital of Sis to Vagharshapat.
+Continuous invasions and devastation caused the decline of the major Armenian cities.
+The ancient nakharar system collapsed completely.
+The Armenian Church also suffered from disorder until the Holy See was transferred from Sis, the former capital of Cilicia, to Vagharshapat.

-A large number of Armenians continued to migrate from their devastated lands to Crimea, to Russia, to Poland, to India.
-As Constantinople became a thriving center of the Ottoman Empire, its Armenian community increased to the extent that a special see was set up apart from the Patriarchal See in Vagharshapat.
-The Armenian Church in Constantinople had particular privileges among the other branches of the Christian church.
+Large numbers of Armenians migrated from their ravaged homeland to Crimea, Russia, Poland, and India.
+As Constantinople became a flourishing center of the Ottoman world, its Armenian population grew so significantly that a special ecclesiastical see was established there, separate from the Patriarchal See of Vagharshapat.
+The Armenian Church in Constantinople enjoyed certain privileges not granted to other Christian communities.

-While the Armenian colonies prospered in different countries, the population of Armenia proper suffered incredible privation and persecution.
-The peasantry was especially oppressed, discriminated and overtaxed.
-Several uprising against Turkish conquerors took place, but all of them were brutally crushed.
+While Armenian colonies prospered abroad, the people of Armenia proper endured severe suffering and persecution.
+The peasantry was especially oppressed, heavily taxed, and frequently subjected to discrimination.
+Several uprisings against the Turkish conquerors occurred, but all were brutally suppressed.

 Partition of Armenia

-From the beginning of the 16th century, Armenia became a scene of confrontation between the Ottoman Empire and Iran.
-The Armenian population suffered from the consequences of the long sanguinary conflict that lasted more than two centuries.
-Following the final armistice in 1639 the territory of Great Armenia was split into two.
-The Western Armenia fell to the Ottoman Empire, and the Eastern Armenia became part of Iran.
+Beginning in the 16th century, Armenia became a battleground between the Ottoman Empire and Iran.
+The Armenian population suffered deeply from more than two centuries of prolonged and bloody conflict.
+After the armistice of 1639, the territory of Greater Armenia was divided in two: Western Armenia fell under Ottoman rule, while Eastern Armenia became part of Iran.

 The Russian Hope